 If you’re new to snow or never skied or snowboarded before, The Snow Centre has a ski lesson for you!
 They provide expert ski and snowboard lessons for Adults (17+ years) and juniors (4 -16 years) to help you feel confident and comfortable on their slopes.
 They’ve created a range of specially designed group ski lessons and private ski lessons that will teach you the core skills for skiing and snowboarding.

 On the other hand if you’re already a skier, then there are special lessons to help hone your skills, and The Snow Centre offers a “Lift pass” where no lessons are required, you just head up on the slopes and off you go.

 5. Apres Ski

-Actually this was pre-ski for us (check out the Muddy men’s nervous smiles), but there’s an alpine flavour to the restaurant and bar on offer, including some inspired dishes such as tartiflette, wiener schnitzel and bratwurst.
+There’s an alpine flavour to the restaurant and bar on offer, including some inspired dishes such as tartiflette, wiener schnitzel and bratwurst.
 This is all very authentic, but on the other hand if it’s spag bol, a jacket potato or a tasty salad you’re after, then the menu is broad and affordable enough to satisfy all tastes.
 There’s also a bar on offer – although that would definitely be an “apres” event for me.

 Prices for lessons vary depending whether you’re 1:1 or part of a group and on what time of the week you visit and there are also discounts for block booking.
 I was a tad skeptical having got to the ripe old age of 43 and having never skied, but the sense of accomplishment afterwards was amazing, and it really was properly fun.
 Verdict: I would thoroughly recommend a visit and may even see you there!